cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-1.md

 <p align="center"><img alt="Response to the previous command." src="/img/tutorial/rest-api/6.svg" width="640" /></p>

-As you can see, `cURL` is pretty powerful and we'll be using it time and again throughout this guide.
+As you can see, `cURL` is pretty powerful, and we'll be using it time and again throughout this guide.

 ### Using AWS DynamoDB to store & retrieve data